Find out the best planting tips for succulent container gardens! You’ll discover common mistakes to avoid when planting succulents in containers!

 I’ve had several people ask me lately how much space needs to be between the succulents in their arrangement.
 The answer is… it depends.
 You can definitely plant succulents very close together and they will be just fine.

-When succulents are close together they grow more slowly so they maintain the original design of the arrangement better.
+When planting succulents close together they grow more slowly so they maintain the original design of the arrangement better.
 It can be trickier to water them when they are close together.
 But, especially if you’re designing the arrangement as a gift or for an event, this is really great way to plant your succulents.

 This clam shell filled with succulents at Waterwise Botanicals is a great example of tightly arranged succulents.